 I use this Crock Pot, which is only $20 and fits 5 quarts – enough for anyone that is cooking for under 5 people.

-The recipe turns out to be almost 7g Net Carbs per serving.
+The recipe turns out to be almost 8g net carbs per serving.
 If you’re interested in cutting the carbs there’s a number of ways to do it.
 The easiest is to leave out the onion.
 While it adds a great flavor, it won’t take away too much from the soup, and will cut the carb count to a more manageable 5g per serving.
 If you do this, I suggest adding a bit more spinach to add more volume to the soup.
 About 2-3 cups more should do.

-1. Slice up your peppers and onion into strips (length wise).
+1. Slice your peppers and onion into strips length-wise.

 2. Remove the casings on your sausages and tear them up into chunks.

-3. Place your sausage in a pan on medium-high heat and sear them.
+3. Place your sausage in a pan on medium-high heat and sear it.

 4. While your sausage is cooking, add your tomatoes, spices, and peppers to the crock pot.